stevenwalker91/shopping-basket/README.md

 ## What's new/what did I learn

 This was my first time using react router and the react testing library to do unit testing.
-I felt on this onee I really started to get to grip with React and using functional components.
+I felt on this one I really started to get to grip with React and using functional components.
 One of the areas I'm still not 100% is effective mocking of unit tests, as well as where to draw the line with testng across parent/children components.

 ## Other Comments